 “I have a deep love and respect for Manteo,” Collins said.
 “It’s a nice place to live, a nice place to raise a family.
 It’s really got an old-time feel to it, a small town feel to it.”

 Collins is an award-winning, internationally renowned expert on the Wright brothers and co-author of the book, “Images of America: Wright Brothers National Memorial.”
-He has deep roots in Roanoke Island: his family dates back to 1862 and his great-grandparents were members of the Freedmen’s Colony.
+He has deep roots in Roanoke Island: his family history on the island dates back to 1862 and his great-grandparents were members of the Freedmen’s Colony.

 Collin’s grandmother, whose maiden name was Bowser, married Frank Grant Wise, whose parents were members of the Freedmen’s Colony.
 Wise was a shoemaker on Roanoke Island; he set up a shop in the back of his home where he made and repaired shoes.

-“People from all over the county would come and bring their shoes there or get him to repair shoes,” Collins said.
-“And once he passed away, my grandmother took over the trade and repaired shoes.”
+“People from all over the county would come and bring their shoes there,” Collins said.
+“And once he passed away, my great-grandmother took over the trade and repaired shoes.”

-Collins graduated from Manteo High School in 1973 and went on to major in Geology and minor in History at Elizabeth City State University.
-He fell in love with the story of the Wright brothers and returned to the Outer Banks during his college years to work as a seasonal ranger at the Wright Brothers National Memorial – a move that would inspire a 40-year career with the National Park Service.
+Collins graduated from Manteo High School in 1973 and went on to major in geology and minor in history at Elizabeth City State University.
+He fell in love with the story of the Wright brothers and returned to the Outer Banks during his college years to work as a seasonal ranger at Wright Brothers National Memorial – a move that would inspire a 40-year career with the National Park Service.